liamproche/foster-journey-front-end/README.md

 #-User model should collect first name, last name
 #-Password confirmation when creating account
 #-Get rid of email requirement for both registration & login (This might turn into a security nightmare, but what if foster youth doesn't have email?)
+#-Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX

 ADDITIONAL TODO